akeneo/pim-docs/reference/teamwork_assistant/project_completeness.rst

 .. _scalability guide: scalability_guide.html

 The advantage is that the regularity of the pre-processing data updating can be adjusted as required with this command.
-Before to use this you should have a look to the `scalability guide`_.
+Before using this you should have a look to the `scalability guide`_.

-According to our benchmark on a catalog with 3.6 millions of product values, pre-processing those data is feasible during the night for many projects as we don't pre-process all the catalog but only products concerned by projects and products that as been updated.
+According to our benchmark on a catalog with 3.6 millions of product values, pre-processing those data is feasible during the night for many projects as we don't pre-process all the catalog but only products concerned by projects and products that has been updated.